SF Condo Conversion Law Called Unconstitutional Taking

 Their attorney Paul Utrecht said the city claims it is appropriating private property for a public purpose.

 “The city is forcing the owner to rent their property.
-It’s a pretty simple argument,” Utrecht said in a telephone interview.
+It’s a pretty simple argument,” Utrecht said in a phone interview.

 Ordinance 0117-13, which put a 10-year halt on the city’s unpopular condo conversion lottery, allowed about 2,200 tenancy-in-common owners to convert their interests into condos for a $20,000 fee that goes toward affordable housing.